hirendhola/clone-cynthiaugwu/README.md

 ## Preview

-You can view the live demo of this project by visiting [Cynthia Ugwu Portfolio Demo](#) (replace this with the actual URL if available).
+You can view the live demo of this project by visiting [Cynthia Ugwu Portfolio Demo](https://hirendhola.github.io/clone-cynthiaugwu/)

 ## Installation